 PowerShell Method

-# Get the alert rule's managed identity
+# Get both alert rules' managed identities

 $resourceGroupName = "rg-arc-monitoring"

-$alertRule = Get-AzScheduledQueryRule -Name $alertRuleName -ResourceGroupName $resourceGroupName
+$uploadAlert = Get-AzScheduledQueryRule -Name $uploadAlertName -ResourceGroupName $resourceGroupName

 # Grant Reader role to additional subscriptions